sork01/dd2421lab3/cheatsheet.md

 Tree models where the target variable can take a discrete set of values are called classification trees; in these tree structures, leaves represent class labels and branches represent conjunctions of features that lead to those class labels.
 Decision trees where the target variable can take continuous values (typically real numbers) are called regression trees.

 Information gain is used to decide which feature to split on at each step in building the tree.
 Simplicity is best, so we want to keep our tree small.

+### Entropy and Information gain
+p_i = probability of event i
+Entropy = Sum_for all i(-p_i * log2 * p_i) The result is called bit of information, i.e a fair coin toss would have 1 bit of information wheres a fair die would have 2.58 bits of information

+Information gain = entropy of entire set - entropy of a single feature in the subset where the feature exists

+Gini-index = sum for all i(1-pi^2) also known as expected error rate at a node

 ### Pros